-Our overall revenues grew from \$610.3 million in 2007 to \$631.2 million in 2009, all of which was organic.
-During that same period, our EBITDA improved from \$7.9 million in 2007 to \$40.8 million in 2009 and net income improved from negative \$3.2 million in 2007 to \$17.2 million in 2009.
+We had consolidated revenues, for the year ended December 31, 2010, of \$597.1 million, of which 74.9% was attributable to our T&D customers and 25.1% was attributable to our C&I customers.
+For the year ended December 31, 2010 our net income and EBITDA were \$16.1 million and \$42.7 million, respectively, compared to \$17.2 million and \$40.8 million, respectively, for the year ended December 31, 2009.
 EBITDA is not defined under U.S. GAAP and does not purport to be an alternative to net income as a measure of operating performance or to be an alternative to net cash flows provided by operating activities as a measure of liquidity.
-For a reconciliation of EBITDA to net income and a reconciliation of EBITDA to net cash flows provided by operating activities, refer to footnote 6 under "Item 6.
+For a reconciliation of EBITDA to net income and a reconciliation of EBITDA to net cash flows provided by operating activities, refer to footnote 5 under "Item 6.
 Selected Financial Data."

-Our growth has been driven primarily by successful bids for, and execution of, several large projects, our ability to continue to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
-We believe our centralized fleet and skilled workforce provide us with a competitive advantage as increased spending in the transmission infrastructure market has resulted in an increased demand for a limited supply of specialized equipment and labor.
-We expect to continue to grow our business organically, as well as selectively consider strategic acquisitions that may improve our competitive position within our existing markets, expand our geographic footprint or strengthen our fleet.
+Our results have been driven primarily by successful bids for, and execution of, several large projects, our ability to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
+We believe our centralized fleet and skilled workforce provide us with a competitive advantage as planned increased spending in the transmission infrastructure market could result in an increase of demand for a limited supply of specialized equipment and labor.
+We expect to grow our business organically, as well as selectively consider strategic acquisitions that may improve our competitive position within our existing markets, expand our geographic footprint or strengthen our fleet.